Tangential homoclinic points for Lozi maps: Boundary homoclinic points

-\begin{lem} The boundary of existence of homoclinic points for $X$ consists of exactly those parameter pairs $(a,b)$ for which each intersection point of $W_X^u$ and $W_X^s$ dif\mbox{}ferent from $X$ is tangential, i.e., the intersection point is a post-critical point on $W_X^u$ or a V-point on $W_X^s$, possibly both. \end{lem}
+\begin{lem} On the boundary of existence of homoclinic points for $X$, no intersection point of $W_X^u$ and $W_X^s$ dif\mbox{}ferent from $X$ is transverse, that is, $W_X^u$ and $W_X^s$ intersect tangentially or along a segment. \end{lem}

 \begin{proof} We know that the boundary of existence of homoclinic points for $X$ consists of parameter pairs $(a,b)$ in each open neighborhood of which there are corresponding Lozi maps which do and do not exhibit homoclinic points.
 Notice that all post-critical points on $W_X^s$ and V-points on $W_X^u$, and thus $W_X^s$ and $W_X^u$ themselves, depend continuously on $(a,b)$.
-Therefore, if $L_{a',b'}$ has a transversal homoclinic point for some $(a',b')$, that intersection will be transversal on some open neighborhood of $(a',b')$ in the parameter space which implies that this point lies in the interior of the set of existence of homoclinic points for $X$.
-Hence, on the boundary of that set all homoclinic intersections are tangential. \end{proof}
+Therefore, if $L_{a',b'}$ has a transverse homoclinic point for some $(a',b')$, that intersection will be transverse on some open neighborhood of $(a',b')$ in the parameter space, which implies that this point lies in the interior of the set of existence of homoclinic points for $X$.
+Hence, on the boundary of that set, no homoclinic intersections are transverse. \end{proof}

-\begin{lem} Assume there exists a homoclinic point for the fixed point $X$.
-Then there exists a homoclinic point for $X$ on the line segment $\overline{XV}^{s}$. \end{lem}